ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 - (1-f)\exp(-\sum_{j=1}^{7}W_{ij}\gamma_{j})\right ]^{2}$$ {#eq:8}

-Similarly to the original article [@Hoy2014-lk], this procedure is only used to obtain the intial guess for the free water elimination parameters, which were then used to initialize a fwDTI model non-linear convergence solver (see below).
+Similarly to the original article [@Hoy2014-lk], this procedure is only used to obtain the initial guess for the free water elimination parameters, which were then used to initialize a fwDTI model non-linear convergence solver (see below).

+**Removing problematic first guess estimates.** For cases where the ground truth free water volume fraction is near to one (i.e. voxels containing only free water), the tissue's diffusion tensor component can erroneously fit the free water diffusion signal and therefore the free water DTI model fails to identifying the signal as pure free water.
+In these cases, since both tissue and free water compartment represents well the signal, the free water volume fraction can be arbitrarily estimated to any value of the range between 0 and 1 rather than being close to 1.
+To overcome this issue, Hoy et al. (2014) proposed to re-initialize the parameters initial guess when the tissue's mean diffusivity appraches the values of free water diffusion (tissue's MD > $1.5 \times 10^{-3} mm^{2}/s$) [@Hoy2014-lk].
+After accessing the frequency that this problem arised and reviewing the original's article re-initialization settings (supplementary_notebook_3.ipynb), the following parameters adjustments were before the use of the non-linear fitting procedure, when the initial e tissue's mean diffusivity is higher than  $1.5 \times 10^{-3} mm^{2}/s$:
+1) To avoid high tissue's mean diffusivity for high volume fraction estimates and to better indicate that tissue diffusion is particaly absent, the elements of the tissues diffusion tensor is set zero;
+2) free water volume fraction estimates are set to 1.

 **Non-Linear Least Square Solution (NLS).** To improve computation speed, instead of using the modified Newton's algorithm proposed in the original article, the non-linear convergence was done using Scipy's wrapped modified Levenberg-Marquardt algorithm (function `scipy.optimize.leastsq` of [Scipy](http://scipy.org/)).